 Yet China’s firewall isn’t only technological; it’s personal.
 The country makes internal migration difficult for its citizens by limiting access to government services when they move, and it is diligent about keeping track of foreigners within its borders, employing tactics the Trump administration can only dream about.
 There are written letters of invitation to foreign friends and family, police report filings each time tourists check into a hotel or visit someone who lives in China (unless you are granted a residence permit).
 If you do plan to live here, expect mountains of paperwork and a kooky government medical exam that requires its own, independent blog post.
 Foreign marriage and birth certificates must be notarized.
 When you finally do sign up for that cell phone plan, your account is linked to your passport number.

-During the recent People’s Congress, which made October a month from Internet hell, Xi Jinping promised more “openness” saying that, “seclusion leaves one behind”.
+During the recent People’s Congress, which made October a month from Internet hell, Xi Jinping promised more “openness” saying that “seclusion leaves one behind”.
 At the very same time, my English-speaking CNN commentary was consistently blacked out.
 It’s doublespeak; China is actually becoming more, not less authoritarian.

 At least there is humor to be found in a surveillance society.
 Cell phone addiction in China makes America’s addiction appear amateurish.
 Everyone is walking while texting.
 Everyone is dining while texting.
-Not only do Shanghai drivers routinely text on their cell phones, they ride scooters and bikes while looking at their phones.
+Not only do Shanghai drivers routinely text on their cell phones, but they also ride scooters and bikes while looking at their phones.
 One Chinese city went to the trouble of creating pedestrian walking lanes especially for the cell phone-addled.
 While there are stories in the U.S. of distracted people dying while on their cells, the sheer volume of stories from China is shocking.

 Strangely, I have an entirely different connection to my cell phone—a less dependent one— than I do in the U.S. Unpredictable VPN access means that I rarely read U.S. articles or watch U.S. videos on my phone.
 Yet somehow it’s my phone that gives me the greatest sense of belonging here.
 Without language skills, only my phone provides me with a citizenly feeling.
-Much of that comes from relying on WeChat, an app that that functions as a combo of What’s App, Facebook, Twitter and my bank; it is used for everything in China.
-Nothing in the U.S. is as easy and seamless as this app for transferring money from bank accounts, between family or friends, and paying vendors, delivery men, restaurants and, well, everyone.
+Much of that comes from relying on WeChat, an app that functions as a combo of What’s App, Facebook, Twitter and my bank; it is used for everything in China.
+Nothing in the U.S. is as easy and seamless as this app for transferring money from bank accounts, between family or friends and paying vendors, delivery men, restaurants and, well, everyone.
 No need for cash or credit cards, which fewer and fewer businesses accept, anyway.
 Often I don’t carry anything with me except my phone.
 Paying with WeChat marks me as not-just-a-tourist.

-But the citizenliest feeling I get from my phone comes from knowing that I am linked to not only the advertising network, but also the government indoctrination system.
+But the citizenliest feeling I get from my phone comes from knowing that I am linked to not only the advertising network but also the government indoctrination system.
 Chinese text messages often inundate your phone, and since the majority are advertising or billing messages, most people I know ignore them.
 Who would bother to translate these?

-“Dear customer, now from the owner of the insurance policy can apply for a maximum of 50W, with the loan also available, please, please, please return to Y, unsubscribe back to TD.”
+“Dear customer now from the owner of the insurance policy can apply for a maximum of 50W, with the loan also available, please, please, please return to Y, unsubscribe back to TD.”

 Or this completely unintelligible message: